tumblr/colossus/README.md

 ### Editing the docs

-You must have installed on your computer:
+You must have ruby 2.0+ and bundler installed and then run bundler (`bundler` on the command line) to install the correct gems.
- * ruby 2.0 or greater
- * jekyll
- * sass (gem install sass)
- * rake
- * bundler

-To start a localhost server, simply go to the root folder of this repo and run :
+To start a localhost server:

 `jekyll serve --watch --baseurl=''`

-the browse to localhost:4000
+Then browse to localhost:4000

-### publishing
+### Publishing

 When publishing just run :